 Membership will consist of regular members and ex officio members, all of whom are staff employees.

-The regular membership shall consist of career staff Analyst I- Supervisors and above (for the purpose of these by-laws referred to as Senior Business Officers) who:
+The regular membership shall consist of career staff Analyst I- Supervisors and above (who:

 - Report directly to an Academic Department Chair, Administrative Support Center Director, Administrative Executive Director, and/or Director/Head of an Organized Research Unit.